suzybee1987/ms1-ali-shiatsu/README.md

 - **Footer**
     - Designed to sit at the bottom of the page after all of the content
-    - Contains social media links and a link to Shiatsu Society website so that the user can verify the business owners professional status.
+    - Contains social media links and a link to Shiatsu Society website so that the user can verify the business owner's professional status.

 #### *index.html*